zengm-games/facesjs/README.md

 ## Credits

-[dumbmatter](https://github.com/dumbmatter) wrote most of the code and [TravisJB89](https://github.com/TravisJB89) made most of the graphics.
+[dumbmatter](https://github.com/dumbmatter) wrote most of the code, [TravisJB89](https://github.com/TravisJB89) made most of the graphics, and [Lia Cui](https://liacui.carrd.co/) made most of the female graphics.